 - 1. Download the vMBG OVA file from Mitel Online to a network drive or vSphere client PC. - 2.
 In the server manager, under Applications, click MiVoice Border Gateway. - 3.
-Shut down the MBG service using one of the methods described in Disabling the MBG Service on page 32. - 4.
-Under Administration, click Backup and follow the prompts to perform a full system backup to a network file server that supports SFTP (Linux) or SMB/CIF (Windows). - 5.
+Shut down the MBG service using one of the methods described in Disabling the MBG Service. - 4.
+Under Administration, click Backup. - 5.
+In the Backup server data page that opens, under Backup configuration and status, select Configure network backup from the drop-down list. - 6. and follow the prompts to perform a full system backup to a network file server that supports SFTP (Linux) or SMB/CIF (Windows). - 7.
 Deploy the vMBG OVA file on the host system.
-See Deploy Virtual MBG Appliance. - 6.
-In the vSphere client, right-click the newly created vMBG instance and then click Power > Power On. - 7.
-Right-click on vMBG again and select Open Console. - 8.
-Place the cursor in the console window and click to continue. - 9.
-Click Next, select your keyboard layout, and then click Next. - 10.
+See Deploy Virtual MiVoice Border Gateway Appliance and Deploy a Virtual MiVoice Border Gateway on Nutanix Cluster (for Nutanix). - 8.
+In the vSphere client, right-click the newly created vMBG instance and then click Power > Power On. - 9.
+Right-click on vMBG again and select Open Console. - 10.
+Place the cursor in the console window and click to continue. - 11.
+Click Next, select your keyboard layout, and then click Next. - 12.
 After the system has rebooted, you are prompted "Do you wish to restore from backup?"
-Click Yes. - 11.
-Do one of the following: - 12.
-Restore from backup: - When the system prompts you with "Do you wish to restore from backup?", click Yes. - Select Restore from Network Server. - You will be prompted to select a network interface to use for the restore (LAN or WAN), the address and netmask of the local MSL server, the address, gateway and domain name of the backup server, the folder name containing the backup file, and the username and password required to log in to the backup server. - After responding to all prompts, click Next to restore the backup data.
+Click Yes. - 13.
+Do one of the following: - 14.
+Restore from backup: - When the system prompts you with "Do you wish to restore from backup?", click Yes. - · Select Restore from Network Server. - You will be prompted to select a network interface to use for the restore (LAN or WAN), the address and netmask of the local MSL server, the address, gateway and domain name of the backup server, the folder name containing the backup file, and the username and password required to log in to the backup server.

+• After responding to all prompts, click Next to restore the backup data.
 When the restore completes, MSL reboots the server and activates the restored configuration.

-- 13. Restore from another running server: - When the system prompts you with "Do you wish to restore from backup?", click Yes. - · When prompted, select Restore from another running server. - If your system has more than one network adapter, select the adapter to use for the restore procedure.
-(This will usually be the LAN adapter.) - · Enter the local IP address of the new server. - Enter the appropriate subnet mask for this server. - · Enter the IP address of the existing server. - If the two servers are on different IP networks, MSL will prompt for the gateway IP address to use to access the existing server. - · When prompted, enter the "admin" password for the existing server. - MSL does the following: - · Configuration and application data is backed up from the existing server. - · Configuration and application data is restored to the new server. - The existing server is shut down. - On the new server, the restore is confirmed.
-Press Enter to reboot and activate your restored configuration settings. - 14.
-After the system has rebooted, log back in to the server console. - 15.
-Select the option to Register for Service Link to perform a sync with the AMC. - 16.
-Under Applications, click MiVoice Border Gateway. - 17.
-Click the System tab and click Dashboard. - 18.
-Under MBG status, click the MBG Service tab. - 19.
+15. Restore from another running server:

+- When the system prompts you with "Do you wish to restore from backup?", click Yes. - When prompted, select Restore from another running server. - If your system has more than one network adapter, select the adapter to use for the restore procedure.
+(This will usually be the LAN adapter.) - · Enter the local IP address of the new server. - Enter the appropriate subnet mask for this server. - Enter the IP address of the existing server. - If the two servers are on different IP networks, MSL will prompt for the gateway IP address to use to access the existing server. - When prompted, enter the "admin" password for the existing server. - MSL does the following: - · Configuration and application data is backed up from the existing server. - Configuration and application data is restored to the new server. - The existing server is shut down. - On the new server, the restore is confirmed.
+Press Enter to reboot and activate your restored configuration settings. - 16.
+After the system has rebooted, log back in to the server console. - 17.
+Select the option to Register for Service Link to perform a sync with the AMC. - 18.
+Under Applications, click MiVoice Border Gateway. - 19.
+Click the System tab and click Dashboard. - 20.
+Under MBG status, click the MBG Service tab. - 21.
 In the MBG status frame, click Start to enable MBG service.